 Financial institutions function as intermediaries between economic agents.
 Their main tasks are to enable businesses and private individuals to borrow money and invest savings, execute payments, handle cash and assess, redistribute and price risk.
 The role of financial institutions in money and capital markets is described in Section 1 Financial markets.
-The Financial Institutions Act lists the entities that can be defined as financial institutions (see box: Financial Institutions Act).
+The Financial Institutions Act lists the entities that can be defined as financial institutions (see Appendix 3: Important financial system legislation).

+Norges Bank is the central bank of Norway, and Section 2.1 provides an overview of Norges Bank's primary tasks.
 Banks constitute the largest and most important category of financial institution.
 They have the exclusive right to accept deposits from the public and account for the largest share of lending.
 Banks are significant participants in the payment system since deposits are used as means of payment alongside cash.
-Private individuals and businesses hold accounts in banks in order to receive or pay wages and pay bills.
-Banks also lend to private individuals for home purchases or to businesses wishing to invest in new equipment.
-Mortgage companies may also lend money but may not accept deposits (see Section 2.3 Mortgage companies).
+Private individuals and businesses hold accounts in banks in order to receive or pay wages and bills.
+Banks also lend to private individuals or to businesses.
+Mortgage companies may also lend money but may not accept deposits (see Section 2.4 Mortgage companies).
 These companies have taken over a large share of residential mortgage financing since 2007, when a new type of mortgage company issuing covered bonds was authorised.
-Insurance companies offer life insurance, non-life insurance and credit insurance (see Section 2.5 Insurance companies).
+Insurance companies offer life insurance, non-life insurance and credit insurance (see Section 2.6 Insurance companies).
 Together with pension funds, they channel savings and manage risk.